cristinaa23/Depression_TopicModeling/README.md

 # Depretect: depression detection with a LDA model

-In the github we collect the materials used for our Final Project of the course Applications for NLP II.
+In this github we collect the materials used for our Final Project of the course Applications for NLP II.

 ## Introduction